MartinMonteiroSr Domain Specialist at a healthcare company

 Sparx Enterprise Architect is a platform that accelerates and integrates software, business and systems development.
 Twice winner of Jolt and multiple SD Times Awards with an installed base of 580,000 + licenses, supported by 230 partners in 160 countries.
 From requirements to implementation and beyond, Sparx Systems' Enterprise Architect is a fully featured tool suite that lets you model, design, simulate, prototype, build, test, manage and trace from vision to solution.

-SAP PowerDesigner is ranked 4th in Architecture Management with 11 reviews while Sparx Systems Enterprise Architect is ranked 1st in Architecture Management with 30 reviews.
+SAP PowerDesigner is ranked 4th in Architecture Management with 10 reviews while Sparx Systems Enterprise Architect is ranked 1st in Architecture Management with 31 reviews.
 SAP PowerDesigner is rated 8.2, while Sparx Systems Enterprise Architect is rated 8.2.
 The top reviewer of SAP PowerDesigner writes "Ability to work on a single repository is great; web portal enables view from the browser perspective".
 On the other hand, the top reviewer of Sparx Systems Enterprise Architect writes "Great pricing with an easy initial setup and a comprehensive toolkit".
-SAP PowerDesigner is most compared with erwin Data Modeler (DM), erwin Evolve, SAP Enterprise Architecture Designer, Visio and IDERA ER/Studio, whereas Sparx Systems Enterprise Architect is most compared with Visual Paradigm, No Magic MagicDraw, Visio, ARIS BPA and Bizagi.
+SAP PowerDesigner is most compared with erwin Data Modeler (DM), erwin Evolve, SAP Enterprise Architecture Designer, IDERA ER/Studio and Visio, whereas Sparx Systems Enterprise Architect is most compared with Visual Paradigm, No Magic MagicDraw, Visio, ARIS BPA and Bizagi.
 See our SAP PowerDesigner vs. Sparx Systems Enterprise Architect report.

 See our list of best Architecture Management vendors.